 - Accept that it is okay to fail, and when you fall, get up and move on.

-My dear friend that read these lines, it is time to accept that you can fail in your work, you can fall, make mistakes, but, in the name of God, you can move on.
-Accept that you are unique, and you should not compare yourself to others, God made you as you are and, in Him, you can do everything.
+My dear friends that read these lines, it is time to accept that you can fail in your work, you can fall, make mistakes, but, in the name of God, you can move on.
+Accept that you are unique, and you should not compare yourself to others.
+God made you as you are and, in Him, you can do everything.